Get creative using our 3D printer!

 Can the library re-size my object for me?

-During the design process users should refine the exact dimensions before exporting as a .stl or .obj file.
+During the design process users should refine the exact dimensions before exporting as a .stl file.
 Resizing designs once you are at the library is not reliable as library staff’s ability to edit is limited and can introduce complications.
 We recommend designing your object in millimeters for best results.

 Great websites for 3D design: